denjn5/denjn5.github.io/_posts/2017-07-15-add-sunburst-labels-tutorial-3.md

 ---

 ## computeTextRotation Function
-The computeTextRotation function calculates the correct amount of rotatation for each label based on its location in the sunburst.
+The computeTextRotation function calculates the correct amount of rotation for each label based on its location in the sunburst.
 It also avoids upside down labels.
 It takes a single argument, "d", which represents a single d3 node (this function is called one time for each `text` element).

 ``` javascript
 function computeTextRotation(d) {